Show more

 However, unlike facial encoding, having DG3 and DG4 is entirely optional for travel document issuers.
 This is why, for instance, in the EU and EFTA states, a fingerprint is required to be featured on the chip, while the United States only requires storing the traveler’s encoded and displayed portrait on the RFID tags.

 The rules for displayed identifiers are a bit simpler: DG5 on the chip is reserved for the displayed portrait, and DG7 is for the signature or usual mark.
-Both of these have to be exactly the same as their visual inspection zone (VIZ) counterparts.
+Both of these have to be the same as their visual inspection zone (VIZ) counterparts.
 DG6 is usually left empty and is reserved for future use to be decided by the issuer.

 Fingerprint and Facial Scan for RFID Tags